huynguyencong/ImageScrollView/README.md

 # ZoomableScrollView

-A control to help you display an image, with zoomable and scrollable features easily.
+A control to help you display an view, with zoomable and scrollable features easily.

 ### About
 When you make an application, which has a photo viewer feature, the photo viewer usually needs to have zoomable and scrollable features, to allow the user to view more photo details.